Note: This file is about 140K in size so may take a few seconds to load,

 This novel, set basically in the 20th Century and

-starting off with the explosion of a plane, certainly
+starting off with the explosion of a plane, certainly had a

 number of good reasons to shock Muslim sensibilities.
+But some

 things could only have irritated those who were particularly

 well-educated and informed.
-It seems to have been they
+It seems to have been they who

-then stirred up ignorant and nominal believers who did
+then stirred up ignorant and nominal believers who did not

 need much provocation.
-For example, one thing noted was
+For example, one thing noted was the

-name for “the Messenger”, Mahound, which was commonly
+name for “the Messenger”, Mahound, which was commonly used in

 European Christian medi‘val plays to portray and caricature

 Muhammad.
-We can safely say that not everyone would be
+We can safely say that not everyone would be aware

 of such an association!